 Here’s what each of those means.

 Less than 15% of the gold mined throughout history is held in investment form.
-Gold’s total market cap is somewhere in the ballpark of $1-$2trn.
+Gold’s total market cap is somewhere in the ballpark of $10-13trn but its total investable market cap is less than half that amount.
 While the global capital stock (equity + debt) is in the realm of $250-$300trn.
 This creates a positively sloped investment demand function.
 More on that below.

 Read the following from a 1985 NBER working paper titled “Gibson’s Paradox And The Gold Standard”.
 Here’s the link to the paper (emphasis from me):

 Gold is a highly durable asset, and thus, as stressed by Levhari and Pindyck (1981), the demand for the existing stock (as opposed to the new flow) must be modeled.
 The willingness to hold the stock of gold depends on the rate of return available on alternative assets.
 We assume that the alternative assets are physical capital with a (instantaneous) real rate of return r, and nominal bonds with (instantaneous) nominal return i = r + P/P = r — Pg/Pg.
 The real rate of return is exogenous to the model, but subject to shocks.
 These shocks reflect changes in the actual or perceived productivity of capital as envisioned by Keynes and Wicksell.